mfkiwl/RxInfer.jl/README.md

 # Getting Started

 There are examples available to get you started in the `examples/` folder.

 ### Coin flip simulation

 Here we show a simple example of how to use RxInfer.jl for Bayesian inference problems.
 In this example we want to estimate a bias of a coin in a form of a probability distribution in a coin flip simulation.

 Let's start by creating some dataset.
-For simplicity in this example we will use static pre-generated dataset.
+For simplicity we will use a static, pre-generated dataset.
 Each sample can be thought of as the outcome of single flip which is either heads or tails (1 or 0).
 We will assume that our virtual coin is biased, and lands heads up on 75% of the trials (on average).

 First let's setup our environment by importing all needed packages: